-Class Department - Course & Se Section # & Title Date Room Number Meeting Time # Students Preser ent# Students on Roster Instructor Obser rver 1.
+Class Department - Course & Secti ion # & Title Date Room Number Meeting Time # Students Present # Students on Roster Instructor Observe er 1.
 Objective(s) for the Day's Class: 2.
-What were the instru uctional method(s) used in in class? ojectives of the session.) were interested, attentive, challenged - ' of instructional resources or material nization of class for lesson/activity): structor makes the conten lable, and interesting: nt (and/or activity) coherent, 6.
-Did the teacher enco urage questions and/or w velcome a diversity of opinions?
+What were the instru uctional method(s) used in o class? effective? (e.g., students we bjectives of the session.) ere interested, attentive, challenged, • ' instructional resources or materials, ation of class for lesson/activity): structor makes the content (lable, and interesting: (and/or activity) coherent, 6.
+Did the teacher enco urage questions and/or wel come a diversity of opinions?

-7. Describe the teacher's ability to communicate (e.g., voice quality, articulation, enthusiasm, expression, clarity, mannerisms). observati ions noted 5 above (Circle 3 e one number • g the •44 ora grana and Worst ate iii a wi itten summar y the overall effectiveness Taung selec teu III o.
-9. Addition al Comme nts: (Attach a separate shee et if preferred. ) e: Provide any parate sheet if you wish to m ake in resp onse to thi Obse rver's Sign ature Da te Instru ıctor's Sign nature Da .te
+r's ability to c on, clarity, ma e (e.g., voice q =

+RALL effectiv for the items a - g the 0

+o Optimal - 3 1 Worst

+9. Addition al Comme nts: (Attach a separate shee et if preferred. )

+e: Provide any parate sheet if • you wish to m ake in resp onse to this

+Obse rver's Sign ature Da te

+Instru actor's Sign nature Da te